|

 SMS2/GG | Unused | Name table base address | Unused |

-In mode 4, the name table base address bits are combined with row/column coordinates to give the VRAM address of the specified name table entry:
+If mode 4 is used in the 192-line display mode, the name table base address bits are combined with row/column coordinates to give the VRAM address of the specified name table entry:

 VRAM address bus layout for name table fetch MSB LSB --bb byyy yyxx xxxw : b= Table base address, y= Row, x= Column ---- -x-- ---- ---- : x= Mask bit (bit 0 of register $02)